ghost160111/JavaScript/1_Home/08_advanced_functions/06_IIFE/README.md

 In this example, we passed the jQuery object into the IIFE and used the `_` argument instead.

+# :memo: Summary

-In this doc page, you've learned about the JavaScript immediately invoked function expressions (IIFE) and their purposes.
+- In this doc page, you've learned about the JavaScript immediately invoked function expressions (IIFE) and their purposes.